 - Coat the mustard rubbed pork generously with your favorite rub.

-- Place the seasoned pork loin on the preheated pellet grill.
+- Remove the pork loin from the pan and place on the preheated pellet grill.
 Cook for one hour.

 - Raise the temperature to 375°F and cook until it reaches an internal temperature of 145°F. (This will take between 1.5 and 2.5 hours depending on the size of the pork loin)